simslay/pychessmachine/README.md

 # pychessmachine
-A chess game in Python
+A chess game in Python with one player option